controlm/integrations-plugins-community-solutions/104-erp-integrations/saphxs/README.md

 ### Short description:
 Control-M Integration plugin for SAP Hana Job Scheduling Service, This service runs in the Cloud Foundry environment.
+Job Scheduler is a tool that allows to define jobs, schedule to run regularly, trigger REST endpoints

 Created on 13-Oct-2021

 #### Use case
+* #### 1.
+Create an application in Sap Hana Cockpit
+* #### 2.
+Exposing a REST endpoint for the application
+* #### 3.
+Creating a job in SAP Hana job scheduler pointing to the endpoint
+* #### 4.
+Control-M invoking the job that runs the application

 #### Pre requisites